Reviews You Can Rely On

 Our Analysis and Test Results

-Blendtec is known for its commercial-grade blenders, and the Total Classic offers the same professional-level performance for home kitchens.
-A unique feature of this powerful, 1560-watt blender is the intentionally blunted blades, which are incredibly effective and particularly easy to clean.
-This blender features six presets — Smoothie, Ice Cream, Whole Juice, Hot Soup, Ice Crush, and Batters — as well as 10 speeds and a pulse button.
-The easy-to-read LCD includes a countdown timer and, interestingly, keeps track of the total number of cycles (just in case you're interested in tracking your smoothie consumption!)
+Blendtec is known for its commercial-grade blenders, and the Total Classic offers the same professional-level power for home kitchens.
+A unique feature of this 1560-watt blender is its blunted blades, which are incredibly effective and particularly easy to clean.

 Whether it's non-traditional tasks like grinding or blending up pitchers of frozen beverages, the Total Classic is up for all of the tough tasks you throw its way.